faithireneaboot/data-analysis/README.md

 # data-analysis
+Workplace Well-Being: Analyzing Mental Health Stigma, Access to care and Behavioral Patterns
+SDG: Good Health and Well-being

-Projects connected to data analysis and science Bridging the Gap in Mental Health: An Analysis of Stigma, Access, and Behavior in the Modern Workplace
+Bridging the Gap in Mental Health: An Analysis of Stigma, Access, and Behavior in the Modern Workplace

 Mental health is an indispensable component of overall well-being, yet it remains one of the most significant and stigmatized challenges within modern workplace environments.
 Under United Nations Sustainable Development Goal 3 (Good Health and Well-being), there is a global mandate to "ensure healthy lives and promote well-being for all occupations," which explicitly includes the promotion of mental health.